maushamkumar/maushamkumar/README.md

 # 💫 About Me:

-✨ About Me in 30 secs✨<br><br>👀 I’m addicted to AI and ML and I love learning new skills<br><br>💉 I have a Sport and Agriculagriculture background <br><br>🌱 I self-taught Python, SQL and Machine Learning <br><br>📉 I have experience in Data Cleaning and Wrangling, Data Visualization, Data Analysis, Machine Learning and Deep Learning <br><br>
+✨ About Me in 30 secs✨<br><br>👀 I’m addicted to AI and ML and I love learning new skills<br><br> ⚽️ I have a Sport and Agriculagriculture background <br><br>🌱 I self-taught Python, SQL and Machine Learning <br><br>📉 I have experience in Data Cleaning and Wrangling, Data Visualization, Data Analysis, Machine Learning and Deep Learning <br><br>

 Connect me on LinkedIn  [Link](https://www.linkedin.com/in/mausam-kumar-43b53a293/)